 “The work of a director is very tiring.
 There’s a lot of pressure – mentally as much as physically.
 It was too much, and I had enough.
 In the future, I may try it again if the circumstances are right.
 Director Hung is very skillful in turning an ordinary story or idea into an interesting and energetic film.
 He has a very active mind and can come up with quick ideas.”

 What this Western has in common with Wheels on Meals (a 1984 classic) is that an American felt the need to interrupt a shot upon seeing someone get injured.
 In Wheels on Meals, it was Keith Vitali (who accidentally knocked out Sammo after kicking through his spear).
 On any H.K. production, no-one is allowed to interrupt a shot other than the police (it’s quite common for people to film without getting permits).
 Sammo’s anger, in general, could be heard from all sides of the set of his first and last opportunity at directing Jet.
-No matter how hot-headed that he can get, each shooting day ends with him using gestures to tell comic anecdotes so that he can calm the depleted crew.
+No matter how hot-headed that he can be, each shooting day ended with him using gestures to tell comic anecdotes so that he could calm the depleted crew.
 Somehow, a production assistant managed to get in the way of a complex shot involving a bunch of cowboys and Indians on horseback.
 Sammo’s clamour got the best of him.
 A night of karaoke calmed everyone.

-The joke is that it’s a farewell movie which fared well at the box office.
+The joke is that this Kung Fu Western is a farewell movie which fared well at the box office.
 It was the final time that Jet played the folk hero, and it was Sammo’s final H.K. film as a director.
 Unlike a top-tier Hollywood production (where a script change has to go through a series of meetings whose red tapes are akin to crime scene tape), the script didn’t even have an end right up to the last few weeks of shooting.
 This is a surprise given the usually professional nature of a Hark production.
 Sharon Hui, the main screenwriter, waited idly by watching every moment of the first unit as she wrote down new dialogue.
 Before the Western was completed, Yan-Yan left for Mainland China to work on Till Death Do Us Part.